JoBeGaming/JoBeGaming/README.md

 <!--Facts-->
 <h3 align="left">What I like</h3>
 Huge fan of the Python Typing System.
 However there are things to improve and problems, which i am trying to solve.
+I also like building and designing CPUs, Emulators, Assemblers and generally low-level stuff.

 <!--Languages-->
 <h3 align="left">Languages</h3>